 Mornington Peninsula agricultural rate

 Agricultural Rate is set at 35% of the general rate and the property must firstly be classified as "farm land" in accordance with the provisions of the Valuation of Land Act 1960 in order to qualify.

 The Heritage Rebate recognises the cultural values of heritage properties on the Mornington Peninsula.
 Further information on the heritage rebate.

 Local councils must collect the Fire Services Property Levy on behalf of the state government.
-There is a flat $107 charge for residential properties and $216 for other properties, as well as a charge based on the valuation of the property for all property types.
-Refer to the levy information on your 2017/18 Rates Notice.
+There is a flat $111 charge for residential properties and $226 for other properties, as well as a charge based on the valuation of the property for all property types.
+Refer to the levy information on your 2019/20 Rates Notice.
+Learn more about the Fire Services Property Levy.